novogenautonomy/novogenautonomy.github.io/weightAnalysis.md

 EVs are much heavier then ICE cars.

 ``
-the more Batteries, the more range, the more weight
+  the more Batteries, the more range, but also more weight.
 ``

-so when we talk about weight, we are actually talking about Battery, battery management system and range calculation.
+So when we talk about weight, we are actually talking about Battery, battery management system and range calculation.

 => goal not to exceed the original overall vehicle weight